Bowserinator/youtube-playlist-archiver/README.md

 *Note: this uses a custom fork of ytpl to fix a bug where playlist titles and descriptions were not resolved.
 Once the original maintainer fixes it the dependencies will be updated*

+Next, copy everything in `/html` to your html output folder.

 ### Make a Config

 Put a `config.js` at the top level, see `config.example.js` for an example config.